indirect/andre.arko.net/content/post/2025-09-28-jj-part-1-what-is-it.md

 Commit with `jj commit`, mark what you want to push with `jj bookmark set NAME`, and then push it with `jj git push`.
 If you make any additional changes to that branch, update the branch tip by running `jj bookmark set NAME` again before each push.

 Get changes from the remote with with `jj git fetch`.
 Set up a local copy of a remote branch with `jj bookmark track NAME@REMOTE`.
 Check out a branch with `jj new NAME`, and then loop back up to the start of the previous paragraph for commit and push.
+If you just want a slightly more detailed version of that, try [jj for my workflow](https://matthewkmayer.github.io/blag/public/post/jj-for-my-workflow/).
 That’s probably all you  need to get started, so good luck and have fun!

 ### `jj` concepts